gowthamgspatil/Football-Players/readme.md

-Sure!
-Here is the **final README.md content** exactly as a file — clean, formatted, and ready to paste directly into your repository’s `README.md`:

----

 # 🏆 Football Players – Dataset & Analysis

 This repository contains a dataset of **professional football players** along with analysis and visualizations.
 It is designed for learning data analysis, preprocessing, and building simple machine learning models based on player performance and attributes.